 End with a beer tour

-Three days seemed plenty to see the main sites of the city, but if you are lucky enough to have some extra time, there are plenty of day trips to take from the city centre.
+Three days in Prague seemed plenty to see the main sites of the city.
+But if you are lucky enough to have some extra time, there are plenty of day trips to take from the city centre.
 A few that were recommended to me but I just didn’t have time for include: